jameskrausethe3rd/notes-app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## To Do
+- Animations when deleting a note (fade out, slide up, etc.)
+- Move Delete/Edit icons on each note into 3 vertical ellipses.
+- Add multi-selecting notes to delete
+- Add toggle to hide a note and put it in the Hidden sub-category